jessepav/libgdx-wiki-old/Masking.md

     /* Load the sprite which will be masked. */ maskedSprite = new Sprite(new Texture("sprite.png"));
     maskedSprite.setColor(Color.RED);

-    /* The technique requires us to provide the inverted alpha version of the sprite we want to mask. */ alphaInvertedMaskedSprite = new Sprite(new Texture("alphaInvertedSprite.png"));
 }
 ```
 ### Step 2 - Draw the mask elements to the frame buffer